ericgo100/cryptobridge-ui/README.md

 ## Getting started&emsp;

-CryptoBridge-UI depends node Node.js, and version 6+ is required.
+GAAGT.info-UI depends node Node.js, and version 6+ is required.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).